microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 The Drive Layer generates the six PWM signals that are used to drive the motor using six-step block commutation.
 This layer is a wrapper for the low-level drivers of TCE and WEX.
 The signals' generation block diagram can be observed below.

 <br><img src="images/4xPWM 1.png">

-TCE and WEX combined have the capabilities to generate eight complementary PWM signals with dead-time in pairs of two.
-However, because this application is for three phase brushless motors, only six PWM signals are used.

 WEX has a Pattern Generation mode feature (PGM).
 It can take control of the output port pins from TCE without stopping the timer.
 PGM is very useful for Trapezoidal Drive because it can stop the drive for any phase during the floating sectors.